Low Calorie Waffle Recipes

 Greek Yogurt Low Calorie Waffles

 Greek yogurt low calorie waffles are a protein-rich, tangy breakfast choice.
 They mix the health benefits of probiotics with a tasty flavor.
-This recipe makes six servings, perfect for those who love waffles but want to stay healthy.
+This recipe makes six servings, perfect for those who love waffles but don’t want to gain any weight.

 Here’s how to make your tangy breakfast waffles: